Welcome to the Easy MTD help.

 Using the Menu

-The menu (see Fig. below) located to the left of the Easy MTD interface provides access to the core functionality of Easy MTD.
+The menu (see figure below) located to the left of the Easy MTD interface provides access to the core functionality of Easy MTD.
 It consists of five menu items, four of which have associated options.

 Fig. Menu